tencentyun/intlcloud-documents/yehe_doc/网络/负载均衡/常见问题/负载均衡配置相关_intl_en.md

 ### Description of running `Telnet` command to connect CLB listening ports
 - If layer-4 listeners (TCP, UDP, and TCP SSL) are not bound with real servers after being created, running the command `Telnet` to connect to their listening ports will fail.
 It will succeed if they are bound with real servers.
 - Running the command `Telnet` to connect to listening ports will succeed for layer-7 listeners (HTTP and HTTPS) not bound with real servers, as CLB instances will respond instead.
-- For more information about the port 843, please see [CLB Configuration](https://intl.cloud.tencent.com/document/product/214/5411).

 [[Back to Top]](#23)

 <span id="18"></span>
 ### Description of private network loopback
-For private network CLB instances, a private IP cannot be both the client and server IP.
+For private network CLB instances, a CVM cannot be both the client and server.
 When the CLB instances read the same client and server IPs, access will fail.
 If your client needs to be used as a server, please bind at least 2 real servers.
 CLB has related policies to prevent automatic loopback.
 When client A accesses the CLB instance, the CLB instance will automatically schedule the request to a real server other than client A.

 [[Back to Top]](#23)